-For example, if you’re a B2C business who sells the latest gadgets and electronic devices, you’d look pretty out of touch if you didn’t post anything on social media during Christmas.
+For example, if you’re a B2C tech company who sells the latest gadgets and electronic devices, you’d look pretty out of touch if you didn’t post anything on social media during Christmas.

 I know what you’re probably thinking… “We’re obviously going to run a promotion over the festive period… Why is this point in here?”

 Yes, it’s more likely than not that you’ll offer a promotion for your product or service during retail holidays.
 However, why stop there?

 This is when your marketing team can really get creative.

 Can you think of an offer to tie in with the specific holiday?

 For instance, say you’re a SaaS company that offers email marketing software, you could run a promotion over the beginning of December along the theme of 12 days of Christmas – like we did!
 “On the first day of Christmas, get 20% off our software for the first six months.
 Hurry, this offer is only valid till the next day of Christmas!”